2 Cold Scorpio: World Wrestling Federation (1996–1999)

-2 Cold Scorpio made his WWF debut on November 17, 1996, at Survivor Series, under the name Flash Funk.
-His gimmick involved wearing tights with large lapels, and entering the arena dancing with a pair of "Fly Girls" or "Funkettes" while wearing a large hat and fur coat.
-Towards the end of his first WWF run, Funk reverted to his 2 Cold Scorpio name, later shortening it to "Scorpio", and began teaming with former WCW teammate and friend Ron Simmons, as well as Terry Funk through most of 1998.
-In mid-1998, he competed in the WWF's Brawl for All tournament, replacing Ken Shamrock.
-He lost in the quarterfinals to The Godfather.
+Scaggs made his WWF debut on November 17, 1996, at Survivor Series, under the name Flash Funk.
+His character evoked the stereotypical image of a pimp, wearing tights with large lapels and entering the arena dancing with a pair of "Fly Girls" or "Funkettes" while wearing a large hat and fur coat.
+Towards the end of his first WWF run, Funk reverted to his 2 Cold Scorpio name, later shortening it to simply"Scorpio", and began teaming up with former WCW teammate and friend Ron Simmons, as well as Terry Funk, through most of 1998.
+In the summer of 1998, Scorpio competed in the WWF's Brawl for All tournament, a legitimate fighting tournament, where he lost in the quarterfinal round to The Godfather by judges' decision.

 In late 1998, Scorpio became a member of Al Snow's J.O.B.
 Squad, often being a regular on WWF Shotgun Saturday Night.
-In February 1999, 2 Cold Scorpio requested time off due to personal problems, but was instead released from the WWF.
-Scorpio's last WWF match would be him and Hardcore Holly losing to Owen Hart and Jeff Jarrett on the February 6, 1999 edition of Shotgun Saturday Night, ultimately being the J.O.B.
+In February 1999, Scaggs requested time off due to personal problems, but was eventually released from the promotion after neglecting to check in with WWF's Vice President of Talent Relations Jim Ross after coming clean about his drug issues.
+Scorpio's last WWF match would be him and Hardcore Holly losing to Owen Hart and Jeff Jarrett on February 6, 1999, edition of Shotgun Saturday Night, ultimately being the J.O.B.
 Squad's last televised match.

 Return to ECW (1999–2000)

-2 Cold Scorpio next made sporadic appearances for ECW, which included a challenge against then-champion Mike Awesome for the ECW World Heavyweight Championship on the December 10, 1999, edition of ECW on TNN.
-His last ECW match was a lost to Masato Tanaka at CyberSlam (2000).
+Following his WWF departure, Scaggs made sporadic appearances for ECW, which included a challenge against then-champion Mike Awesome for the ECW World Heavyweight Championship on December 10, 1999, edition of ECW on TNN.
+His last ECW match was a loss to Masato Tanaka at CyberSlam (2000).